Business

 Concrete and Measurable Results

-The results obtained in cooling optimization are significant: the system was able to consistently achieve a 40% reduction in the energy used for cooling DeepMind AI Reduces Google Data Centre Cooling Bill by 40% - Google DeepMind.
-However, considering that cooling accounts for about 10 percent of total consumption, this translates to about 4 percent in overall data center energy savings.
+The results obtained in cooling optimization are significant: the system was able to consistently achieve a 40% reduction in the energy used for cooling.
+However, considering that cooling accounts for about 10 percent of total consumption, this translates into about 4 percent overall energy savings in the data center.

-According to Jim Gao's original technical paper, the neural network achieves a mean absolute error of 0.004 and standard deviation of 0.005, equivalent to an error of 0.4% for a PUE of 1.1 DeepMind AI Reduces Google Data Centre Cooling Bill by 40% - Google DeepMind.
+According to Jim Gao's original technical paper, the neural network achieves a mean absolute error of 0.004 and standard deviation of 0.005, equivalent to an error of 0.4% for a PUE of 1.1.

 Where It Works: The Confirmed Data Centers